 Preparations for your child

-- Practice with children with their stuffed toys, giving them a dental checkup in the mirror.
+- Practice with children with their dentist office toys, giving them a dental checkup in the mirror.

 - Make sure that children have fun and are prepared for the checkup.